 Men’s Nemo Sonic 0

 David is insanely picky when it comes to gear (I can say that because I’m his wife), so choosing the best sleeping bag for cold weather adventure for him was a bit of a challenge.
 However, we succeeded.

 From the Manufacturer: The Nemo Sonic 0 Sleeping Bag is a zero degree sleeping bag for cold weather sleeps in the mountains.
 Fish aren’t the only ones with gills these days, as this bag has Thermo Gills™, which helps regulate the internal temperature.
 Little warm?
 Open ’em up.
-Little cold, keep ’em closed.
-The 850 fill power down delivers the heat while compressing down for space saving in your pack.
+A little cold, keep ’em closed.
+The 850 fill power down delivers the heat while compressing down for space-saving in your pack.